-Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, Classic ACCUPLACER Reading score of 78, ACCUPLACER NG Reading score of 252 or a grade of "C" or higher in ACAD 0213 Reading; AND ACT Math score of 17, COMPASS Algebra score of 27, Classic ACCUPLACER Elementary Algebra score of 48, ACCUPLACER NG QAS score of 230, or grade of "C" or higher in MATH 1253 Applied Technical Math.
-Corequisite: Concurrently enrolled in either CIS 1113 Networking Essentials or CIS 1203 Introduction to Network Administration.
+Prerequisite: A grade of "C" or higher in CIS 1113 Network Essentials.
 Offered in the spring semester.
 This course covers the physical areas; logical aspects, goals and plans; and different standards for network security.
 The OSI model of networking will be used to study different types of secure protocols, accounts, and software packages.
 Policy, authentication, authorization, keying, hacking, encryption, wireless, disaster recovery, and application security will also be covered.
 The course is an introduction to network security and covers the objectives of the Security+ exam provided by CompTIA.